poncev/poncev.github.io/_posts/2024-11-02-modal-analysis-basics.md

 $V_k = W_{k1} + \cdots + W_{kl_k}$ into subspaces of eigenvectors of $B$.
 Hence, a basis of vectors $\\{\psi_k\\}$ with $\psi_k \in W_{ij}$ diagonalizes both operators. $$\Box$$

-If the eigenvalues of one of the matrices are distinct, then it implies that the other matrix is diagonalizable as well.
+If the eigenvalues of one of the matrices are all distinct, then it implies that the other matrix is diagonalizable as well.

 **Theorem B**

-Let $A$ be a diagonalizable matrix with distinct eigenvalues.
+Let $A$ be a diagonalizable matrix with all eigenvalues distinct.
 Then, $[A, B] = 0$ if and only if $B = p(A)$ for some polynomial $p$.

 *Proof*